 A CHNA is a report based on epidemiological, qualitative, and comparative methods that assess the healthcare and public health issues in a hospital organization's community and that community's access to services related to those issues.
-Based on the findings of the CHNA, an implementation strategy for CCMH that addresses the community health needs will be developed and adopted no later than May 15, 2021.
+Based on the findings of the 2021 CHNA, an implementation strategy for CCMH that addresses the community health needs will be completed.
+Since the initiatives in CCMH's 2020 Implementation Strategy Report have been in place for fewer than one year, they will be included in the hospital's 2021 Implementation Strategy Report.